bottlepay/lightning-benchmark/README.md

 This repository contains a load test for `lnd`.

-The test creates a setup with a bitcoind regtest node and two lnd instances that share a single channel between them.
+The test creates a setup with a bitcoind regtest node and two lnd instances that share a 10 channels between them.

 A test application spins up 100 goroutines that continously request an invoice from one instance and pay it from the other one.